ChiddingfoldNews February 1, 2012 Home Music Contacts Archive Whats-on

 It is the first time that Alan Johnson

-will have a proper opportunity to consider the reports in this case
+will have a proper opportunity to consider

 and it shows that he is taking it seriously.